Rigidity of harmonic functions on the supercritical percolation cluster: Integer-valued Laplacian

 The argument is split into different steps: we first prove (similarly as in the proof of Proposition~\ref{prop:infinite-disjoint-paths-limit}) that any biconnected component cannot be connected to infinity by more than a deterministic number (depending only on $f$) of disjoint paths.
 We then use the notion of Kesten channels (following~\cite[Theorem 11.1]{kesten-book} and using the terminology of~\cite{isoperimetry-mathieu-remy}) to prove that the probability of a set to be connected to infinity by more than the aformentioned deterministic number of disjoint paths is (stretched) exponentially close to $1$ as the diameter of the set tends to infinity.

-\begin{prop} There exists an integer $C_f \in \mathbb{N}$ depending only $f$ such that the following properties hold: \begin{itemize} \item The support of the function $f$ is contained in the box $Q_{C_f/2}$ \item For almost every realization of the infinite cluster $\mathscr{C}_\infty$, any value $a \in \R$ and any biconnected set $S$ included $L_a$ such that the finite connected components of $\Z^2 \setminus S$ do not intersect the support of $f$, there are at most $C_f$ disjoint paths connecting $S$ to infinity. \end{itemize} \end{prop}
+\begin{prop} There exists an integer $C_f \in \mathbb{N}$ depending only $f$ such that the following properties hold: \begin{itemize} \item The support of the function $f$ is contained in the box $Q_{C_f/2}$. \item For every value $a \in \R$ and every biconnected set $S \subseteq L_a$ satisfying the property that the finite connected components of $\Z^2 \setminus S$ do not intersect the support of $f$, it holds that there are at most $C_f$ disjoint paths connecting $S$ to infinity. \end{itemize} \end{prop}

 \begin{proof} Let $R \geq 20$ be a constant (depending only on $f$), so that $f = 0$ outside of $Q_{R/2}$ and let $C_f = C R^3$.
 Suppose for sake of contradiction that there is a biconnected subset of $L_a$ violating the statement of the lemma and denote it by $S$.